xxradar/debugging_kubernetes/readme.md

 ```

 ## Recap

-Let's do a recap on what you've learned in this article:
+This tutorial tried to highlight a few possible ways to debug pods in kubernetes.

- * `kubectl debug` allows for easy debugging of pods by copying or adding an ephemeral container
+An interesting way is via `kubectl debug`.
+It allows for easy debugging of pods by creating a copy of the pod or adding an ephemeral container to an existing pod, without the need to extend kubernetes.
+A more advanced (but promising technology EBPF) can dramatically increase the visibilty in how pods behave in order to pinpoint any problems.
- * `kubectl debug` also allows for easy debugging of the K8S nodes without the need to install additional tools.